premAI-io/Ayup/README.md

 Web applications have their ports forwarded to the client.
 Allowing them to be accessed as if they were running locally.
 Applications can also be served on a sub-domain of the server via the builtin proxy.

-The initial focus of Ayup is on AI/ML applications which provide some inference service.

 # State / Roadmap